High Arch Foot Treatment in Singapore

 • Genetics: Many people inherit high arches, especially if there is a family history of this foot structure.

-• Neuromuscular disorders: These conditions interfere with how nerves communicate with muscles, often leading to imbalances in muscle strength and coordination.
-Examples of such disorders include Charcot-Marie-Tooth disease, cerebral palsy, muscular dystrophy, and spina bifida.
+• Neuromuscular Disorders: These conditions interfere with how nerves communicate with muscles, often leading to imbalances in muscle strength and coordination.
+Examples include Charcot-Marie-Tooth disease, cerebral palsy, muscular dystrophy, and spina bifida.

-• Nerve damage: Damage to the nerves later in life can also contribute to the development of pes cavus.
-This may result from conditions such as diabetes-related neuropathy, stroke, or spinal tumours.
+• Nerve Damage: Damage to the nerves later in life can also contribute to the development of pes cavus.
+Such damage may result from conditions including diabetes-related neuropathy, stroke, or spinal tumours.

-Understanding the root cause of high arch feet can help guide the most effective treatment for managing symptoms and preventing complications.
+Understanding the root cause of pes cavus can help guide the most appropriate course of treatment in Singapore, supporting better symptom management and reducing the risk of complications.

 High arches can affect the way your feet absorb shock and bear weight, often leading to a range of symptoms that may get worse over time.